Wex47/Orbi/readme.md

 - Maintains conversational context across turns
 - Decides when to rely on **LLM knowledge vs. external APIs**
 - Integrates **multiple real-world APIs** for factual grounding
-- Detects and mitigates hallucinations using techniques such as **verification logic**
+- Detects and mitigates hallucinations using techniques such as **verification**

 ---